DDHost/URLRedirectGenerator/README.md

 # URLRedirectGenerator
-A tool generates a google linked redirection
+A tool generates a google link redirection

 ## How To
 Enter the link you desire to be redirected and Enter<br/>